Thanksgiving For Caregivers

 As the elevator landed and we all got out I was behind them and watched them walk together to the subway train hand and hand in easy harmony.

 It was then I began to cry.
-I cried because of blessing I received in being able to witness such love and acceptance between two people; I cried because I missed my Mom; I cried because of the pain and discomfort the two of the must surely face in the future; and I cried because of the sadness and grief that daughter will face as a caregiver.
+I cried because of the blessing I received in being able to witness such love and acceptance between two people; I cried because I missed my Mom; I cried because of the pain and discomfort the two of the must surely face in the future; and I cried because of the sadness and grief that daughter will face as a caregiver.

 I was struck by the thought that caregiving is such a labor of intense love and commitment.
 I prayed at that moment that they are both blessed with peace and sent a thank you up to the universe for people who cared for each other.